 The project will be designed to implement a priority action (floodplain reconnection and riparian restoration) that will benefit a priority species (Chinook), and the project area is located in a Tier 1-Core Chinook use area in WRIA 8.
 Upon completion of the future restoration phase, the project will directly address several technical priorities for Bear/Cottage Lake Creeks in the WRIA 8 Conservation Strategy including protecting and restoring riparian vegetation and floodplain connectivity.
 This project will address the following Chinook habitat-limiting factors identified in chapter 3 of the WRIA 8 Chinook Recovery Plan: loss of floodplain connectivity, lack of riparian vegetation, disrupted sediment processes and loss of channel and shoreline complexity.

-Goal: To develop a stream restoration project that will provide the maximum benefit for Chinook salmon and be ready for implementation in 2017.
+Goal: To develop preliminary designs for a stream restoration project that will provide the maximum benefit for Chinook salmon and be ready for implementation in 2017.

 In 2013, AASF completed the first phase of stream restoration immediately upstream of the current project location with 42 pieces of LWD installed and 0.35 acres of lawn converted to a native riparian plant community.
 Our successful completion of this first project has gained us the trust of the landowner and allowed us to pursue additional stream restoration opportunities.
 Phase II is a project design phase for a more ambitious project to enhance instream habitat along 330 linear feet of mainstem Bear Creek and convert 1.0 acres of lawn into a native riparian forest (Map 1).